Queen Christina (film): Historical accuracy

 The film is a historical costume drama based loosely on the life of 17th-century Queen Christina of Sweden, and still more loosely on August Strindberg's history play Kristina.
-A number of historical characters appear in the film (such as Axel Oxenstierna, Charles X Gustav of Sweden, and Magnus Gabriel De la Gardie), and some historical events are depicted (such as the Thirty Years' War and Christina's abdication), but Queen Christina is not a film that adheres closely to the facts.
+A number of historical characters appear in the film (such as Axel Oxenstierna, Charles X Gustav of Sweden, and Magnus Gabriel De la Gardie), and some historical events are depicted (such as the Thirty Years' War and Christina's abdication), but Queen Christina is not a film that adheres closely to the facts.Spergel, 1993 p.
+146: Film historian Marc Spergel reports that though “authenticity in details of dress and decor” of the 17th century Swedish court were adhered to, “the film has little to do with an accurate historical accounting of the life of Queen Christina of Sweden.”
 In this highly fictionalized account, it is falling in love that brings Christina into conflict with the political realities of her society, whereas, in real life, Christina's main reasons for abdication were her determination not to marry, to live as she pleased, and to openly convert to Catholicism.

 The romance with Antonio is fiction and can be seen as a typical "Hollywood" distortion of history—unless it is understood as an allegory, with her love for Don Antonio representing her love of the intellectual life and her embrace of the Catholic faith.

 In reality, Christina was devoted to her maid of honor, friend, and "bedfellow" Ebba Sparre.
 In the film, Christina kisses Ebba twice, but the kisses are quite chaste, and any suggestion of a romantic relationship between the two women is firmly blocked by a scene in which Christina comes upon Ebba and Count Jakob meeting on a staircase and immediately leaves for what will be her encounter with Antonio.
 When Christina returns, she apologizes to Ebba and promises she may marry her beloved Count.
-The real Ebba did marry Count Jakob, but the marriage was an unhappy one.
+The real Ebba did marry Count Jakob, but the marriage was an unhappy one.Spergel, 1993 p.
+148: “The film hints at homoerotic feelings between Queen Christina and her lady-in-waiting, Ebba.
+This is something that earlier script treatments dealt with more openly, but in the final script was dropped.”

 The film is correct in stating that Christina's father had her raised as if she were a boy, with the education and responsibilities expected of a male heir, and in depicting her habit of dressing as a man, which continued throughout her life.
 The historical Christina was, also, indeed adamant about making peace, and was a patron of science, art, and culture, dreaming of making Stockholm the "Athens of the North".

+Greta Garbo was troubled by the films’ historical inaccuracies and absurdities: “Just imagine Christina abdicating for the sake of a little Spaniard” she wrote a friend.
+She dreaded reaction to the picture from fellow Swedes.